 No significant landslide events have been observed in Shutesbury.
-However, the Committee evaluated the potential area of occurrence to be Isolated, or less than 10% of the town.
+However, the Committee evaluated the potential area of occurrence to be "XX" or less than XX% of the Town.

 In general, landslides are most likely during periods of higher than average rainfall.
 The ground must be saturated prior to the onset of a major storm for a significant landslide to occur.
 Increasing heavy precipitation events will increase the risk of landslides in Shutesbury.
-There is a Low probability, or a 1 to 2% chance, of a landslide happening in the next year.
+There is a "XX" probability, or a XX% chance, of a landslide happening in the next year.

 Homes located on lots with significant slopes (i.e., 10% or greater), or that are located at the bottom of steep slopes, are at greater risk of impacts from landslides.
-The impact of a landslide in Shutesbury would be Limited with minor injuries and more than 10% of property in affected area damaged or destroyed.
+The impact of a landslide in Shutesbury would be "XX" with minimal property damage in the affected area.